zhengthomastang/2018AICity_TeamUW/Track1/2_CAM_CAL/README.md

 This is a C++ implementation of manual camera calibration with EDA optimization.

-**With the access to GPS coordinates (using Google Maps or other tools), you can use our newly developed PnP-based calibration tool [here](https://github.com/zhengthomastang/Cal_PnP) instead.**
+**With the access to GPS coordinates (using Google Maps or other tools), we suggest you to use our newly developed PnP-based calibration tool [here](https://github.com/zhengthomastang/Cal_PnP) instead.**

 ## Introduction